 Having a soda habit or a soda addiction is one of the most common unhealthy habits and one of the most difficult to break because it often combines two drugs – sugar and caffeine.
 Even diet soda can be a problem, though.
-Either way, your soda habit can be fixed in five steps.
+Either way, your soda addiction can be fixed in five steps.

 Oh, and Dr. Pepper (but only if we were out of everything else, because bleh).

 We’re talking 7 years old here.
 By 12 I was coming home from school to be comforted by two cans of Sprite delicately poured over crushed ice while I watched Saved by the Bell.
 In the Summer, I’d spend hours playing video games, powered solely by that Mountain Dew addiction (and pizza).

 If you want to have a sugar consumption competition, let’s go.
 I’d wash down Jolly Ranchers with Coke and then snort a Pixie Stick.
 Wolf of Wall Street style.
 You think you can compete with that?

 I’m not bragging because I’m proud of my history with sugar, soda, and processed food abuse.
 I just want you to know that when I write an article titled, “How to Stop Drinking Soda,” I’m not writing it as a person who grew up with two whole-food-pushin’ hippie parents who never touched a Twizzler and thinks Squirt is just a cute name for a kid.

 Full blown addict?
 Pre-Diabetic by my mid twenties?
 That was me.

 Now that I’ve beat my soda addiction, my sugar addiction, and my processed food addiction, I’d like to help you.

 Why is soda bad for you?